nus-cs2103-AY2223S2/tp/docs/team/anthonynmh.md

 ## Overview
 Project: EZ-Schedule

-EZ-Schedule is a desktop application for managing and scheduling of events, optimized for use via a Command Line Interface (CLI) while still providing an easy way to visualize all events through a Graphical User Interface (GUI).
+EZ-Schedule is an application that allows for a high-level overview and managing of events, optimized for use via a Command Line Interface (CLI).

 ## Summary of contributions